sjeremich23/Monsters-Rolodex/README.md

 ## Overview

-his project is just a simple fetch to an API containing users, attached to each user is a monster image coming from another API, and using a search bar to automatically display search results based on users input in the search bar as they type.
+This project is just a simple fetch to an API containing users, attached to each user is a monster image coming from another API, and using a search bar to automatically display search results based on users input in the search bar as they type.

 <br>